MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/governance-actions.md

   - **Require user to sign in again** – Signs the user out and requires them to sign in again.

   - **Confirm user compromised** - Set the user's risk level to high.
 This causes the relevant policy actions defined in Azure AD to be enforced.
+For more information How Azure AD works with risk levels, see [How does Azure AD use my risk feedback](https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/howto-identity-protection-risk-feedback#how-does-azure-ad-use-my-risk-feedback).

   ![Cloud App Security activity policy governance actions](media/activity-policy-ref6.png "activity policy ref6")